-- An ambulance may act as a Medical Centre BUT if so it must be a vehicle additional to the minimum ambulance requirement. - 4 First Aid Personnel A person holding a current certificate of First Aid competency.
-(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned) - Special Note (i) The minimum medical requirements specific for this discipline also apply to associated Test Days. - 5 Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
-The decision of the medical officer is final without right of appeal.
+An ambulance may act as a Medical Centre BUT if so it must be a vehicle additional to the minimum ambulance requirement.

+- 4. First Aid Personnel A person holding a current certificate of First Aid competency.
+(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned) Special Note (i) The minimum medical requirements specific for this discipline also apply to - associated Test Days.
+5. Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
+The decision of the medical officer is final without right of appeal. - Concussion If a competitor is involved in an incident which results in him being diagnosed 6. by the Medical Officer/Paramedic as suffering from concussion, the rider is not permitted to participate any further in that event.